toejough/pimento/README.md

 ```
 When a default_index is provided, it is valid to enter no value.
 In this case, the default value (`red`, in this example) is returned.

+When a default_index is provided, if `{}` is present in the post-prompt, it will be replaced with the value of `items[default_index]`.
+It is recommended, but not required, that if you set a default_index, you should display the default value to the users via this substitution mechanism.

 ## using indices
 `menu` will accept an `indexed` argument.
 When set to `True`, indices will be printed with each option, and it will be valid to enter an index to choose an option.
 ```python